The Lean Language Reference

 • PSum is allows the summands to be propositions or types.
 Unlike Or, the PSum of two propositions is still a type, and non-propositional code can check which injection was used to construct a given value.

 Manually-written Lean code almost always uses only Sum, while PSum is used as part of the implementation of proof automation.
 This is because it imposes problematic constraints that universe level unification cannot solve.
+In particular, this type is in the universe Sort (max 1 u v), which can cause problems for universe level unification because the equation max 1 u v = ?u + 1 has no solution in level arithmetic.
+PSum is usually only used in automation that constructs sums of arbitrary types.

 🔗inductive type